takapi327/ldbc/README.md

 Note that **ldbc** is pre-1.0 software and is still undergoing active development.
 New versions are **not** binary compatible with prior versions, although in most cases user code will be source compatible.

+Please drop a :star: if this project interests you.
+I need encouragement.

 ## Documentation

 - [English](https://takapi327.github.io/ldbc/en/index.html)